UMAprotocol/UMIPs/UMIPs/umip-85.md

 As of writing this UMIP, the RAI Subgraph is free and will remain so.

 Governor should deploy their own subgraphs for indexing the data from `redemptionRate()`, source code for RAI's official subgraph can be found [here](https://github.com/reflexer-labs/geb-subgraph).
+The canonical subgraph implementation that should be used is from the Rai subgraph at commit [41baab4f76b16a77729bad503d468e78e4eba79c](https://github.com/reflexer-labs/geb-subgraph/tree/41baab4f76b16a77729bad503d468e78e4eba79c).

 The redemption rate coefficient is stored as a RAY decimal (27 decimals) so value from `redemptionRate()` needs to be divided by 10^27 to convert it to normal decimal.
 Subgraphs does this conversion already before